Tribal Government & News

 Registration forms must be received by 3 p.m.
 Monday, June 2

-Tribal members who want to vote in the upcoming Bureau of Indian Affairs constitutional amendment election Wednesday, July 9, must register to vote, even if they are already registered to vote in Tribal elections.
+Tribal members who wish to vote in the upcoming Bureau of Indian Affairs constitutional amendment election Wednesday, July 9, must register to vote, even if they are already registered to vote in Tribal elections.

 If approved, the constitutional amendment would remove the BIA from future constitutional amendment elections.